Supply general goods and services to Queensland Government

 GGS procurement groups

-Each procurement group includes common-use supply arrangements (also known as standing offer arrangements; a register of pre-qualified 'suppliers' panel; or preferred supplier arrangements) which aims to streamline Government's procurement processes and achieve value for money for Queenslanders.
+Each procurement group includes common-use supply arrangements (also known as standing offer arrangements; a register of pre-qualified 'suppliers' panel; or preferred supplier panels) which aims to streamline Government's procurement processes and achieve value for money for Queenslanders.

 When government buyers are looking for a supplier for particular goods and/or services from one of these procurement groups, they can access the Queensland Government Arrangements Directory to search for existing whole-of-government common-use supply arrangements to find preferred suppliers.